Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Experiment

-In this paper, we evaluate the model performance on two categories of LLM-based recommendation models: LLMRec models (ICL, Prompt4NR, TALLRec) and LLMRec models integrated collaborative information (PersonPrompt, CoLLM, BinLLM). \begin{itemize}
+In this paper, we evaluate the model performance on two categories of LLM-based recommendation models: LLMRec models (ICL, Prompt4NR, TALLRec) and LLMRec models integrated collaborative information (PersonPrompt, CoLLM, BinLLM). \textbf{Detailed descriptions of all baseline configurations are provided in Appendix \ref{baseline} and the metrics of our experiment are provided in Appendix \ref{app:metrics}.}